 If dwParam1 is set to LINEREQUESTMODE_DROP, the low-order word of dwParam3 contains the wRequestID as specified by the application requesting the drop.
-Otherwise,
+Otherwise, dwParam3 is not used.

-TAPI Line Device Structures
+TAPI Line Structures

-Table 3-3 lists the TAPI line device structures that the Cisco Unified TSP supports.
-This section lists the possible values for the structure members as set by the TSP, and provides a cross reference to the functions that use them.
+This section describes the line device structures, shown in Table 2-3, that the Cisco TSP supports, lists the possible values for the structure members as set by the TSP, and provides a cross reference to the functions that use them.
 If the value of a structure member is device, line, or call specific, the system notes the value for each condition.

-Table 3-3 TAPI Line Device Structures
+Table 2-3 TAPI Line Device Structures